aryanchakravorty/AI-Dungeon-Master-Persistent-Storytelling/README.md

 ![Language](https://img.shields.io/badge/Language-Python-brightgreen)
 ![Status](https://img.shields.io/badge/Status-Completed-success)

-[cite_start]An intelligent AI Dungeon Master designed for the Inter IIT Tech Meet 14.0 AI/ML Bootcamp. [cite: 1, 3] [cite_start]This project tackles the challenge of long-term coherence in LLM-driven narratives by implementing a robust, dual-component memory architecture. [cite: 9, 11] [cite_start]The system is designed to act as a true Dungeon Master, remembering player choices, maintaining world consistency, and weaving an engaging, persistent story across dozens of turns. [cite: 8, 17]
+An intelligent AI Dungeon Master designed for the Inter IIT Tech Meet 14.0 AI/ML Bootcamp.
+This project tackles the challenge of long-term coherence in LLM-driven narratives by implementing a robust, dual-component memory architecture.
+The system is designed to act as a true Dungeon Master, remembering player choices, maintaining world consistency, and weaving an engaging, persistent story across dozens of turns.

 ---

 ### 🎥 Live Demo

-[cite_start]Check out a short demonstration of the AI DM's short-term and long-term recall capabilities.
+Check out a short demonstration of the AI DM's short-term and long-term recall capabilities.

 **[Link to your Gameplay Recording/Video]**